Fozzyack/simple-fuzzy-finder/README.md

 ## Tech

 Will be using C++.
 For the speed.
-Might try to add multithreading for no the memes.
+Might try to add multithreading for the memes.
+- Turns out multithreading was necessary.

 ## Implementation